 Instructions

-- Next, add your wet ingredients to the pan including the maple syrup, melted coconut oil, vanilla bean paste, and lemon juice.
+- Then, add your wet ingredients to the bowl including the maple syrup, melted coconut oil, and vanilla.
 Mix until the oats and pecans are evenly coated.

-- Smooth the granola out so it is evenly dispersed in the pan.
-Please note it's okay if your granola is layered!
+- Add the granola to the parchment-lined baking sheet and use a spatula to smooth the granola out so it is evenly dispersed in the pan.
+Please note it's okay if your granola is touching and layered a bit as this helps form the granola clumps!

 Notes